jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 what is a Test Driven Development Environment?
 *********************************************************************************

-A `Test Driven Development`_ environment is a collection of files_ and folders_ in a project where I can write automated tests and code and see the results of running them immediately.
+A `Test Driven Development`_ environment is a collection of files_ and folders_ in a project where I can write tests and code and they automatically run so I see the results immediately.

 *********************************************************************************
 what is the Test Driven Development cycle?